 Uni-Cycle Route factsheet [PDF 1.5MB]

+The community will get more than $1.2 billion in benefits from the network over 40 years, according to transport planning company Quality Transport Planning (QTP).
 Among the benefits that were allocated a monetary value in the QTP report were the impacts on health and well-being, pollution, road congestion and crash rates.